 - Florida Tribes – the majority of Floridian casinos are owned and operated by the Seminole tribe.
 They operate 8 casinos in the state and are in the midst of negotiating their gaming compact.
 If the name sounds familiar, it’s because the Seminoles own Hard Rock International and Hard Rock Atlantic City.

 - New York Tribal US Casinos – with just 12 tribal casinos, New York is probably the most profitable.
-The Seneca Nation, the Mohawk Nation, and the Oneida Indian Nation all own venues in the state.
+The Seneca Nation, the Mohawk Nation, and the Oneida Indian Nation all own venues.

 - Connecticut Tribes – home to the two most famous tribal gaming operations, Connecticut’s Foxwoods and Mohegan Sun are famous worldwide.
-While Foxwoods is operated by the Mashantucket Pequot tribe, the Mohegan Sun is owned by the Mohegan tribe.
+While the Mashantucket Pequot tribe operates Foxwoods, the Mohegan Sun is owned by the Mohegan tribe.
 The two tribes are now going to partner in a new venture based in East Windsor.

 With so much going on for land-based operators, where can web-based casinos fall in?
-Back in the 1990s, the first online casinos hit the US market and made it easier to gamble.
+In the 1990s, the first online casinos hit the US market and made it easier to gamble.
 Since these US casinos can offer every game in existence, the choices are pretty exciting.
-Of course, lawmakers saw a lot of problems with this and regulations quickly started popping up.
+Of course, lawmakers saw a lot of problems with this, and regulations quickly started popping up.

-Conversely, half of the 50 states allow online horse racing bets as well as online lottery ticket purchases.
+Conversely, half of the 50 states allow online horse racing bets and online lottery ticket purchases.
 One of the reasons many other states won’t regulate online gambling is the Wire Act of 1961.
 As we mentioned above, it has been used to prohibit web gambling through interpretation.
 Yet, the act came into being before the internet.
-Under the act, interstate betting is illegal, but this technically only applies to sports wagering.
+Under the act, interstate betting is illegal, but this only applies to sports wagering.

 Online USA Casinos Expansion